Quito Pride: Festivals and marches in La Mariscal (2005-2016)

 In June 2005, in parallel to the march carried out by Fedaeps in the historic center, the LGBT organization Fundación Ecuatoriana Equidad organized a pride festival, on the initiative of activist Orlando Montoya.
 This festival continued to be held in subsequent years and then became the closing event of the pride march, which since 2008 was organized by Equidad and moved its route to the La Mariscal sector, in the north of the city.
 That year's march began at the facilities of the Ministry of Culture and Heritage and culminated in Plaza Foch, which became the recurring site of the pride festival.
 This edition was attended by feminist Councilwoman Margarita Carranco.
+In 2007, the transgender indigenous folk group Ñuca Trans made its debut.

 The Corporación Kimirina and the Casa de la hermana trans organizations joined Equidad in organizing the event in its 2009 edition.
 That year's route began at the Colón and Juan León Mera avenues, followed the Amazonas and Ignacio de Veintimilla avenues and ended in Plaza Foch for the music festival.
 Until 2016, the march continued following a similar route and ending in Plaza Foch.

 In terms of attendance, for 2013 the march reached 2500 attendees.